 The college serves more than 3,500 undergraduate and 300 graduate students, and its alumni go on to work in a variety of positions in high-demand health care settings, including federal and state health agencies, hospitals and clinics, community organizations, county health departments, non-governmental organizations and many more.

 “Public health is an increasingly relevant and vital profession.
-At OSU, enrollment in our public health programs is up 116 percent over the last five years, a trend that’s still on the rise,” Bray said.
+At OSU, enrollment in our public health programs is up 116 percent over the last five years, a trend that’s still on the rise,” Tammy says.